sedostheatre/sedos.co.uk/input/shows/2024-blank.md

 title: "[BLANK]"
 year: "2024"
 authors: By ALICE BIRCH
-subtitle: Highlighting the love, joy and hope that remains despite the harsh realities of the UK criminal justice system.
+subtitle: The company’s choice from 100 unnamed scenes available in this play that reveals love, joy and hope against the harsh backdrop of the UK criminal justice system
 showtimes:
   - time: 2024-09-24 19:30
   - time: 2024-09-25 19:30